 Being healthy should not only be accessible to those that can afford it.
 Without an appropriate healthcare solution it puts an undue stress on our economy.

-- Reforming our Medicaid program is vital so that we can properly expand Medicaid to capture those families and individuals that are still falling through the cracks.
+- Reform our Medicaid program is vital so that we can properly expand Medicaid to capture those families and individuals that are still falling through the cracks.

-- With heat and drought a factor in Arizona, we need to build long term resiliency plans to help combat the effects of drought and heat in Arizona.
+- With heat and drought as major factors in Arizona, we need to build long term resiliency plans to help combat the effects of drought and rising heat on our most vulnerable populations in Arizona.

 - Encourage fossil fuel alternatives to increase the use of renewable energy powered vehicles and homes.
-Making these options more accessible and affordable.
+Making these options more accessible and affordable to all Arizonans.

 - Support the Clean Water Act and EPA regulations on our tap water.

-- Eliminating food deserts that widely affect families living in urban areas of the valley making access to affordable and healthy food extremely difficult especially those who have to rely on public transportation in the Arizona heat.
+- Eliminate food deserts that widely affect families living in both urban and rural areas of the valley.
+Food deserts make access to affordable and healthy food extremely difficult, especially to those who have to rely on public transportation in the Arizona heat.